 Overview - The Witcher 3: Wild Hunt Review

-+ Technical sword play rewards smart tactics and patience
++ Technical sword play rewards smart tactics and patience, a lot of patience

-- Very slow, almost boring first 7-10 hours serving as a tutorial
+- Very slow and almost boring first 7-10 hours serving as a tutorial

 The Witcher 3: Wild Hunt INFORMATION